onshape-public/app-bom/README.md

-#**app-bom**
+# **app-bom**
 Sample app for Bill of Materials

-BOM is an node.js application demonstrating assembly navigation, metadata retrieval and shaded view generation with use of set of rich primary APIs provided by Onshape that allows Partners to interact with Onshape fully cloud based CAD system.
+BOM is a node.js application demonstrating assembly navigation, metadata retrieval and shaded view generation with use of set of rich primary APIs provided by Onshape that allows Partners to interact with Onshape fully cloud based CAD system.

 ### **Using BOM**
 This app requires to be run in a tab of Onshape, an iFrame.
 In this type of configuration, Onshape will pass documentId, workspaceId and elementId as query params to the frame.
 These are utilized by the BOM app to give it context of what the active document is within Onshape.